 - Subject to competition, applicants may be required to have grades/averages above the minimum score.

 ***There is no mature testing in the required credits for degree programs.
 Mature applicants must have the English credit required.
-Additional information on where and how to upgrade can be found on the English and math upgrading pages.
+Additional information on where and how to upgrade can be found on the English upgrading page.

 Please note that George Brown is committed to ensuring that applicants will succeed in their program of choice and meeting the minimum requirements does not guarantee admission to the program.
 Applicants may be required to have grades higher than the minimum requirements stated.